dgor82/dgor82.github.io/dev_style_guide.md

 # My Dev Style Guide

-In my .NET / C# projects, I generally follow the set of approaches and paradigms described below, to guide the development process towards excellence and a maintainable codebase - thereby attempting to avoid the complexity trap that besets so many software projects.
+For long-lived .NET projects, I generally follow the set of approaches and paradigms described below, to help me guide the development process towards elegant and maintainable code.
+I'm hoping/attempting to thereby avoid the complexity trap that so easily besets software projects.

 # ToC